cuervolu/cuervolu/README.md

 I like to learn everything about software and web development!

-- 🌱 I’m currently in the third semester :T
+- 🌱 I’m currently in the fourth semester :T
 - ⚡ Fun fact: I am a cinephile

 ### Connect with me: